xmos/lib_audio_dsp/doc/tool_user_guide/setup.rst

 Setup
 #####

-In this section the requirements and the steps to run a basic pipeline are described.
+This section describes the requirements and the steps to run a basic pipeline.
 This document lists the necessary steps for both Windows and Linux/macOS.
 This section uses the *app_simple_audio_dsp_integration* example found within this repository.
 The steps will be broadly similar for any user-created project.
-This

 .. note::